How To Become A Committee

 consider writing-in your name and get other Republicans at your poll to

 do the same.
-Just wear a sign and ask voters at your polling place to
+Just hold or wear a sign and ask Republican voters at your polling place to

-write-in your name!
-The more write-ins you get, the better your chances
+contact.
+The more write-ins you get, the better your chances are to

-are to win.
-Try to get at least 10, because how many you'll need is
+win.
+Try to get at least 10, because how many you'll need is currently

 Write-In Instructions / Check